 Will your case meet litigation funders criteria?

-The process of seeking external funding or risk sharing will, in itself, require you to present your case in a compelling way, legally and tactically.
+The process of seeking external funding or risk sharing will, in itself, require you to present your case in a compelling way, legally and tactically to the funders, who may charge an assessment fee, with no guarantee of acceptance.
 The process may seem stringent but it is a useful step for the commencement of any dispute proceedings.

 The terms of the litigation funding agreement if drafted carefully will offer protection.
 For example it is common for there to be an agreement between the person providing the funding and the person with the claim dealing with:

 - The range of settlement offers to be considered – this helps to build in some perimeters;

 - The right of the claimant to have choice over solicitors, counsel, and case management.

 - The circumstances for terminating the litigation funding agreement.
 Typical reasons include:

 Where a third-party litigation funder reasonably ceases to be satisfied on the merits of the dispute;